back to cabinet

 \[F_c=F_g\]

-Applying the same logic to the eletron and the proton of the hydrogen atom, the centripetal force must equal instead the electrostatic force between them, as given by Coloumb's law:
+Applying the same logic to the eletron and the proton of the hydrogen atom, the centripetal force must equal instead the electrostatic force between them,

 \[|F_e|=k_e \frac{|Qq|}{d²}\]